+'''

-link maint 2cc 2cc rr acc 2cc c copyfile user direct c user input j (olddate
+link maint 2cc 2cc rr

+acc 2cc c

+copyfile user direct c user input j (olddate

+'''

 - b.
-If migrating from DirMaint FL540, FL610, or FL620 obtain your current user directory in monolithic format from your old system using the DIRMaint USER BACKUP command.
+If migrating, obtain your current user directory in monolithic format from your old system using the DIRMaint USER BACKUP command.
 This places a USER BACKUP file on the old system DIRMAINT 1DB disk.
-Combine your appropriate current user IDs in the USER BACKUP file with the new system USER DIRECT file from the MAINT 2CC disk and copy to the new system DIRMAINT 1DF minidisk as USER INPUT. - 9 If migrating from DirMaint FL540, FL610 or FL620 copy the following files to your z/VM V6.3 installation--this must be done from a user that has LNKNOPAS privileges (such as the MAINT user ID): - Any files listed in Figure 11 on page 23 which you have modified. - All CONFIGnn DATADVH files you created. - Files for which no sample is supplied, such as:
+Merge your installation defined user IDs from the USER BACKUP file with the new system USER DIRECT file from the MAINT 2CC disk and copy to the new system DIRMAINT 1DF minidisk as USER INPUT. - 9 If migrating DirMaint from a prior release and you are not using the upgrade installation method, copy the following files to your z/VM V7.2 installation--this must be done from a user that has LNKNOPAS privileges (such as the MAINT user ID): - Any files listed in Figure 11 on page 23 that you have modified. - All CONFIGnn DATADVH files that you created. - These additional files, if they exist: